-The School of Medicine’s Professional Programs consist of seven undergraduate, graduate and professional programs: Exercise Physiology; Health Informatics and Information Management; Immunology and Medical Microbiology; Medical Laboratory Sciences; Occupational Therapy; Pathologists’ Assistant; and Physical Therapy.
+The School of Medicine’s Professional Programs consist of nine undergraduate, graduate and professional programs: Athletic Training, Exercise Physiology; Health Informatics and Information Management; Immunology and Medical Microbiology; Medical Laboratory Sciences; Occupational Therapy; Pathologists’ Assistant, Physical Therapy and Physician Assistant.

 The undergraduate programs of Exercise Physiology, Immunology and Medical Microbiology, and Medical Laboratory Science are stand-alone undergraduate degrees as well as excellent preparatory pathways into many advanced degrees such as medicine, dentistry, chiropractic medicine, optometry, veterinary science, physical therapy, physicians’ assistant, pathologists’ assistant and other graduate programs.
 Students interested in attending one of these or other professional programs can select one of the School of Medicine's three undergraduate preparatory programs.
 Check out Exercise Physiology, Immunology & Medical Microbiology and Medical Laboratory Science below for more information.